 - special needs and any subsequent care and treatment that you have received outside the program that may relate to our services

 We may collect personal information from individuals who are not clients of BreastScreen Victoria, such as employees, contractors and service providers, to enable us to work, transact, or manage our relationship with them.

 We will generally collect personal information from you directly when you provide your details to us.
 This might be via a registration form, face to face discussion, or telephone conversation.

 New information is added to your record every time you attend or contact BreastScreen Victoria.

 When you first contact BreastScreen Victoria, we ask you to complete and sign the Registration and Consent form.
 This asks you for personal and health information and to consent to BreastScreen Victoria obtaining your previous breast images and related files from other health service providers for comparison purposes.

+We may occasionally need to collect personal information about you from other third parties where this is permitted by the law.
 The Victorian Electoral Commission (VEC) has made available the full name, date of birth, and current address of Victorian women aged 50-74 so we can invite them to attend the BreastScreen Victoria program.
 The VEC has made this information available under section 34 of the Electoral Act 2002 because of the significant public interest in this public health program, which will benefit Victorian women.
 BreastScreen Victoria has given an undertaking that the information will only be used to invite women for screening and will not be given to any third party.
 Severe penalties apply for any misuse of your information.

 - To send you an invitation for your next breast screen or to provide you with information about BreastScreen Victoria or to promote the program.